 About Anne G. Morgan

-Anne works regularly with the Playwrights Realm, the Playwright's Lab at Hollins University, Great Plains Theatre Conference, the Kennedy Center, and more, as well as collaborating with playwrights individually.
+As a dramaturg, Anne works regularly with the Playwrights Realm, the Playwright's Lab at Hollins University, Great Plains Theatre Conference, the Kennedy Center, and more, as well as collaborating with playwrights individually.
 She serves as Board Co-Chair for Literary Managers and Dramaturgs of the Americas.

-Anne received the 2019 Elliott Hayes Award for Outstanding Achievement in Dramaturgy for her work on Shakespeare’s New Contemporaries, the American Shakespeare Center's groundbreaking new play initiative.
+Anne received the 2019 Elliott Hayes Award for Outstanding Achievement in Dramaturgy for her innovative design and stewardship of Shakespeare’s New Contemporaries, the American Shakespeare Center's new play program.
 With ASC, Anne dramaturged new plays by L M Feldman, Mary Elizabeth Hamilton, Anchuli Felicia King, Emma Whipday, and Amy E. Witting.
+Prior to her leadership of that program, Anne ran the Literary Department at the Eugene O'Neill Theater Center from 2012 - 2017, where she worked on new plays by David Auburn, Bekah Brunstetter, A. Rey Pamatmat, among others.

-From 2012 - 2017, Anne was the Literary Manager & Dramaturg at the Eugene O'Neill Theater Center where she worked on new plays by David Auburn, Bekah Brunstetter, A. Rey Pamatmat, among others.
-Anne has worked internationally at the Baltic Playwrights Conference, the Latvian Academy of Culture, and the Lithuanian Academy of Music and Theatre and has taught at the University of Connecticut and the National Theater Institute.
+Internationally,Anne has brought her expertise to the Baltic Playwrights Conference, the Latvian Academy of Culture, and the Lithuanian Academy of Music and Theatre.
+Closer to home, she has taught at the University of Connecticut and the National Theater Institute.

 Anne lives with her husband and daughter in Rhode Island.